apache/couchdb-documentation/src/cluster/databases.rst

 was the concept of zones.
 CouchDB 2.0 carries this forward with cluster placement rules.

 First, each node must be labelled with a zone attribute.
-This defines which zone each node is in.
-You do this by editing the node's document in the ``/nodes`` database, which is accessed through the "back-door" (5986) port.
-Add a key value pair of the form:
+This defines the zone where the node is located.
+In CouchDB 2.2.0 and later this can be accomplished by setting the ``[node] zone`` configuration property in a .ini config file (e.g. default.ini or local.ini).
+In older versions it is necessary to edit the node's document in the ``/_nodes`` database directly, accessing it through the "back-door" (5986) port.
+The direct ``/_nodes`` database approach is still supported in 2.2.0, but if there is a conflict between the entry in ``/_nodes`` and the one in the config the latter will take precedence (and the entry in the database will be overwritten).
+An example zone attribute might take the form:

 .. code-block:: text

     "zone": "metro-dc-a"

-Do this for all of the nodes in your cluster.
+Set this attribute as appropriate for all of the nodes in your cluster.

 In your config file (local.ini or default.ini) on each node, define a consistent cluster-wide setting like: